Tener

 Age

-When asking the age of someone or something, you literally ask how many years a person or
+asking the age of someone or something, you literally ask how many years a

 thing has.